w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 * explain how involving people with disabilities can lead to more accessible designs
 * examine applicable design requirements for accessibility, such as those defined by accessibility standards and policies
-* articulate the potential risks of not involving people with disabilities
+* articulate the potential risks of not involving people with disabilities, such as increased costs to implement accessibility at a later stage
-* describe different strategies when including real people with disabilities, such as accommodations, accessibility of the facilities, and different timings depending on user skills
+* describe different strategies when including real people with disabilities, such as providing accommodations, checking te accessibility of the facilities, and considering different timings depending on user skills
 * identify related requirements for product owners and other team roles to plan for the involvement of people with disabilities
+* identify related requirements for developers and content authors to implement user feedback that relates to their tasks during the developing an authoring phases

 {% include excol.html type="all" %}